CartoDB/mobile-sdk/doc/sdk_with_carto.md

 </div>
 </div>

-#### If you have the name of a map, you can use that to query data, instead of providing the SQL or CartoCSS
+#### If you have the name of a map, use that to query data, instead of providing the SQL or CartoCSS

 <div class="js-TabPanes">